Part 3: Access Reports and Graphs

 Viewing accesses in the 2D Graphics window

 Prior to generating any reports or graphs, you can quickly view any accesses you might have be looking at the 2D Graphics window.
-The Graphics options available via the Access tool allow you to define the display of accesses in the 2D Graphics window using the options available in the Graphics field of the Access window.
+The Graphics options available via the Access tool allow you to define the display of the access intervals in the 2D Graphics window.

 1. Bring the 2D Graphics window to the front.